stroiker/flexible-load-generator/Readme.md

 ![img.png](readme_logo.png)
 # Introduction

 The project is a library for flexible load generating.
+Generator emulates the real world load based on time intervals and gives you the opportunity to test your system under volatile load such as website traffic peaks or batch requests.

 ![img.png](readme_overview.png)